Using the utilsFFI R package

 Step 3.
 Install R, RStudio, and RTools44 in Software Center

 Note that RTools is needed to install R packages from GitHub, and it only works with R versions 4.4.x.
-While R 4.5 is available on Software Center, the matching RTools45 isn’t available yet.
+While R 4.5 is available on Software Center, the matching RTools45 isn’t available as of 8/20/25.
 Until that changes, link RStudio to the latest version of R 4.4 (I’m currently using R 4.4.3).

 Troubleshooting Build Tools